-Applications for water use variance requests are available from the Town Hall.
-All applications must be submitted to the Town Hall for review by the Town Clerk or her designee.
+Applications for water use variance requests are available from the Town of Middlesex Town Hall.
+All applications must be submitted to the Town Hall for review by the Utility Director or his or her designee.
 A decision to approve or deny individual variance requests will be determined within two weeks of submittal after careful consideration of the following criteria: impact on water demand, expected duration, alternative source options, social and economic importance, purpose (i.e. necessary use of drinking water) and the prevention of structural damage.